mila-ai4h/ai4h_databank/README.md

 We record 3 different types of user interactions:

-* `interaction`: After a user asks a question and SAI answers it, both the user's question, SAI's answer, cited sources, and other relevant information (parameters, models, etc.) are collected in MongoDB in the `interaction` collection.
+* `interaction`: After a user asks a question and AIR answers it, both the user's question, AIR's answer, cited sources, and other relevant information (parameters, models, etc.) are collected in MongoDB in the `interaction` collection.
 * `feedback`: A feedback form is available for users to fill in the app.
 Every time a user submits a feedback form, the entire app state is recorded and logged in mongodb.
 This includes the form filled out by the user, as well as the question asked, the sources, the response, parameters, etc.
 * `flagged`: A flagged button is available on the app to monitor for any kind of harmful content.
 This records the app state in a separate mongo table.